 Pillbugs: Pillbugs are scavengers and feed mainly on decaying organic matter.
 Pillbugs thrive only in areas of high moisture, and tend to remain hidden under objects during the day.
 Around buildings they are common under mulch, compost, boards, stones, flower pots, and other items resting on damp ground.
 Another frequent hiding place is behind the grass edge adjoining sidewalks and foundations.
 While they pose no real threat, if you start to see pillbugs reproducing at a rapid rate, call Richmond Pest Control so we can assess the situation and give you some tips to eliminate these pests.Contact Our Insect Control Specialists

-Richmond Pest Control: Southern, New Jersey’s Premier Extermination Company
+Richmond Pest Control: Professional Extermination Services in Southern, New Jersey

 Richmond Pest Control safely and effectively exterminates all of the above insects, pests and rodents from residential and commercial properties throughout Cape May County, NJ and Atlantic County, NJ.
 If your residential or commercial building is infested with any kind of pest, call Richmond Pest Control for professional extermination services immediately.